gekkoin/gekkoin-tokens/README.md

 ### Access control
 The Gekkoin EUR Token contract is Ownable contract.
 These functions can be only called by owner: `transferOwnership`, `mint`.

-Function renounceOwnership was removed from original OpenZeppelin implementation.
+Function renounceOwnership was removed from original OpenZeppelin implementation (with OwnershipRenounced event).

 ## GekkoinEURToken
 GekkoinEURToken inherits from `MintableToken`, `BurnableToken`.
 GekkoinEURToken sets name to `Gekkoin EUR Token`; symbol = `EURG`; decimals to `18`.